DemonMan123/Load_Calculator/README.md

 # Oakridge Utility Tool

-A utility tool designed for the **Roblox game "Oakridge Nuclear Power Station"**, which is based on managing and operating an **RBMK-1500 nuclear reactor**.
+An utility tool designed for the **Roblox game "Oakridge Nuclear Power Station"**, which is based on managing and operating an **RBMK-1500 nuclear reactor**.
 ---
 # 📦 Requirements
 Requires the following packages:
 - **tkinter**
 - **customtkinter**
-> Requirements will be updated if needed
+> Requirements will be updated as needed
 ---

 ## ⚙️ About the Game